Student accommodation in Cambridge

 What is May Week at the University of Cambridge?

 May Week is the period at the end of the academic year, when students celebrate the end of their exams.
 A cause for great celebration amongst the students of the university, it is a week littered with parties, rowing races on the River Cam and all-night balls, known as May Balls or June Events.

 Universities in Cambridge

-If you’re studying in Cambridge, you’ll most likely going to be studying at the world-famous University of Cambridge.
+If you’re studying in Cambridge, you’re most likely going to be studying at the world-famous University of Cambridge.

-Having produced 90 Nobel Prize winners, 117 Nobel laureates, 11 Fields medals and some of the most famous British scientists, the university has a long-standing reputation for academic excellence and traditional scholarly values.
-This crown jewel of the UK universities serves more than 23,000 students from all corners of the globe in 31 colleges, of which three, Murray Edwards, Newnham, and Lucy Cavendish, admit women only.
+Having produced 90 Nobel Prize winners, 117 Nobel laureates, 11 Fields medal winners and some of the most famous British scientists, the university has a long-standing reputation for academic excellence and traditional scholarly values.
+This crown jewel of the UK universities serves more than 20,000 students from all corners of the globe in 31 colleges, of which two, Murray Edwards and Newnham, admit women only.

 The third oldest university in the world (established in 1209), Cambridge University often ranks among the very top universities in the world for teaching, research, and international outlook.
-The university is ranked as the 7th best university in the world in the 2021 QS Global World Ranking, giving it the second highest rank of any university in the United Kingdom.
+The university is ranked as the 2nd best university in the world in the 2023 QS World University Rankings, and the best one in Europe.